 Those who follow these letters know how I support a post-material view of the mind-body relationship.
-Not a rather obsolete Cartesian dualistic metaphysical view, but a bit more sophisticated non-reductionist and non-physicalist understanding of consciousness, mind, life, and spirit that is not just a philosophical exercise but is determining, and is going to determine even more in the future, critical decisions concerning AI, policy-making, healthcare, mental health, and the investments in science and technology.
-Because our choices are not determined only by the facts on the ground but are also largely influenced by our worldview and, especially, how we see and perceive ourselves.
-If you accept the idea that the Earth may not be at the center of the universe, several of your choices will be guided by a certain mindset, while, if you are still stuck in a geocentric paradigm you might not be able to see beyond a very limited horizon and correspondingly limit yourself and your development.
+Not a rather obsolete Cartesian dualistic metaphysical view, but a more sophisticated non-reductionist and non-physicalist understanding of consciousness, mind, life, and spirit that is not just a philosophical exercise but is determining, and will determine even more in the future, critical decisions concerning AI, policy-making, healthcare, mental health, and investments in science and technology.
+Our choices are not determined only by the facts on the ground but are also largely influenced by our worldview and, especially, how we see and perceive ourselves.
+If you accept the idea that the Earth may not be at the center of the universe, several of your choices will be guided by a certain mindset.
+Conversely, if you are still stuck in a geocentric paradigm, you might not be able to see beyond a very limited horizon, thereby limiting yourself and your development.

 But what has all this to do with AI?

 We are in the midst of a technological revolution that will determine our future.
-If we put things in their right context we will go in one direction, while, otherwise we will not.
+If we put things in their right context, we will go in one direction; otherwise, we will not.

-In fact, the question of whether machines may soon become conscious is central.
-Not because I believe they will do but because the answer to the question determines how we perceive ourselves.
-Here, my argument is that AI, or whatever kind of artificial general intelligence (AGI), is and will remain an empty (black) box without a soul and even no mind at all.
-To avoid to make of a too-long story an endless essay, let me focus on one particular question: does AI understand anything?
-Does chatGPT have a deeper understanding—that is, what I call a ‘semantic awareness’ of what it is doing?
-Does a self-driving car, that ‘sees’ with its cams other cars, bicycles, the street, etc., understand what it is ‘seeing’?
-One might believe that knowing the answers to these questions isn’t of any practical interest because what matters is that the self-driving car drives me to the desired destination.
-But it is precisely this unwillingness to tackle questions of deeper significance that misled a plethora of investors into an enterprise that still is far away from meeting the expectations and, for the time being, is stalled.
+IIn fact, the question of whether machines may soon become conscious is central.
+Not because I believe they will, but because the answer to the question determines how we perceive ourselves.
+Here, my argument is that AI, or whatever kind of artificial general intelligence (AGI), is and will remain an empty (black) box without a soul and without a mind at all.
+To avoid making a too-long story into an endless essay, let me focus on one particular question: does AI understand anything?
+Does ChatGPT have a deeper understanding—that is, what I call a ‘semantic awareness’ of what it is doing?
+Does a self-driving car, which ‘sees’ with its cameras other cars, bicycles, the street, etc., understand what it is ‘seeing’?
+One might believe that knowing the answers to these questions isn’t of any practical interest because what matters is that the self-driving car drives me safely to the desired destination.
+But it is precisely this unwillingness to tackle questions of deeper significance that misled a plethora of investors into an enterprise that is still far from meeting expectations and, for the time being, is stalled.
 My answer is that, unless a car truly understands—that is, it goes beyond syntactic rules and statistical inferences, and also develops a semantic awareness of the environment—it will never be able to drive reliably and reach an automated level V driving.
-One must understand what one is seeing to be able to move in a complicated environment, otherwise, sooner or later, you will misinterpret a plastic bag for a cyclist, or a casual red badge on a wall for a stop sign.
+One must understand what one is seeing to be able to move in a complicated environment; otherwise, sooner or later, you will misinterpret a plastic bag for a cyclist or a casual red badge on a wall for a stop sign.

 You might reply that modern AI, especially in its incarnation of large language models (LLM), has already shown how machines have at least a partial understanding of texts and their contexts, and maybe, in part, of the world as well.
 It is only a matter of time before these faculties will be enhanced and will reach human levels and beyond.

-We can say that a LLM has some sort of ‘intelligence,’ the ability to infer from a large dataset an answer, it can reason logically and deductively much better than a traditional system based on past AI models and, sometimes, even better than humans.
+We can say that an LLM has some sort of ‘intelligence’—the ability to infer from a large dataset an answer; it can reason logically and deductively much better than a traditional system based on past AI models and, sometimes, even better than humans.
 However, does it truly understand its own ‘word-crunching’?

 Does it have common sense, intuitions, a semantic awareness?
-While it is able to deduce it looks much less able in inductive reasoning and more abstract ‘thinking.’
-And, does it have creativity, agency, and motivation?
+While it is able to deduce, it looks much less capable in inductive reasoning and more abstract ‘thinking.’
+And does it have creativity, agency, and motivation?

 And what about consciousness, sentience, feelings, emotions, self-awareness, the ability to perceive love and hate, pleasure and pain, and finally possess a self and sense of individuality?

-Some claim that it is only a matter of scaling up the system—that is, of more computing power, more artificial neurons, more datasets to be trained on, extending it from text to images, and videos, embodying it into forms of robots that will collect sensorial information, etc., and then, voilà… we will finally get to the AGI humanoid.
+Some claim that it is only a matter of scaling up the system—that is, of more computing power, more artificial neurons, more datasets to be trained on, extending it from text to images and videos, embodying it into forms of robots that will collect sensory information, etc., and then, voilà… we will finally get to the AGI humanoid.
 But this line of reasoning assumes that there is already a glimpse of all these cognitive and psychological aspects present in the machine and that they need only to be amplified and perfected.
 If so, they will probably soon demonstrate to be right.
-Whereas, I claim that there is nothing alike in whatever kind of AI system, not even in its embryonal state.
+Whereas, I claim that there is nothing like this in whatever kind of AI system, not even in its embryonic state.

 So, let us take up the question of semantic awareness.
-What follows is a long list of examples that I found elsewhere (for example from Gary Markus Substack and Melanie Mitchell's lecture) that nicely illustrate how it is very questionable whether LLMs understand anything.
+What follows is a long list of examples that I found elsewhere (for example, from Gary Markus's Substack and Melanie Mitchell's lecture) that nicely illustrate how it is very questionable whether LLMs understand anything.

 Let’s begin with the following.
 ChatGPT was asked the following…